 - 1. Identify the partners and provide a brief history of the collaborative relationship among those partners, including when and under what circumstances the relationship began and when each partner entered into the relationship. - 2.
-State the roles and responsibilities each partner will assume to ensure the success of the proposed project.
-The description must include all proposed activities. - 3.
-State that each project partner has reviewed the budget, is aware of the total amount being requested, and is being fully compensated for their work under the grant or is agreeing to be partially compensated or receive no compensation from the grant. - 4.
-Demonstrate that activities will be implemented safely and appropriately for victims. - 5.
-Demonstrate that activities will be implemented appropriately for that population. - 6.
-Demonstrate a commitment to work together to achieve stated project goals and objectives.
+State the roles and responsibilities each partner will assume to ensure the success of the proposed project. - 3.
+State that each project partner has reviewed the budget, is aware of the total amount being requested, and is being fully compensated for their work under the grant or is agreeing to be partially compensated or receive no compensation from the grant.